-Kids coming in February, 2012.
-I recommend that you view our Contract and complete the form to be added to our goat waiting list.
+Kids coming in February, 2013 I recommend that you email us to be added to our goat waiting list.

 Suggested goat books available from the RD Ranch Barn Store & Gift Shop.
 Visit our online store.

 Pygmy & Nubian Painted Tiles available on our online store

 Nubian kids from the RD Ranch are bottle fed from the day they are born with pasteurized goats milk.
 This is done for 2 reasons:

 Our bottle fed kids receive heat treated colostrum (mothers first milk) for the first 24 hours to provide the natural antibodies they need.
 After that they receive pasteurized goats milk 3-4 times daily for the first week.
 For the next 2 months they are bottle fed milk twice a day.
 They are fed 12 - 16 oz. each feeding.
 By a week of age they are provided with alfalfa hay and a goat grain (follow manufacturers feeding instructions).
 When they are 2 months of age they are only fed one bottle a day (12 - 16 oz.).
 By the time the kids are ready to be sold they have been changed over to pasteurized cows milk which is more readily available for the buyer.

 A salt and mineral block (preferably one that contains selenium) should be available to the goat at all times.
 In addition, loose minerals should also be provided.
 Continue to feed goat grain following the directions of the manufacturer.
 Alfalfa/oat hay mix is a very good diet for your female goat throughout its life.
 For the wither/buck avoid feeds with high levels of calcium which causes urinary calculi (stones).
 For them straight oat or grass hay is a better choice.